jacobxperez/rams/README.md

 ## About

-[Essentials](https://jacobxperez.github.io/essentials/) is a front-end composable design system.
+[Essentials](https://jacobxperez.github.io/essentials/) is a composable front-end framework for small scale websites.

 ## Getting Started